 How and Why to Use Flower Fertilizer

 When you think about it, a plant’s ability to make flowers out of nothing more than soil, water and sunshine is a pretty amazing feat.
-As flower gardeners, our task is is comparatively easy.
-We just need to create the best possible environment for our plants to work their magic.
+As flower gardeners, all we need to do is create the best possible growing conditions for our plants to work their magic.

-Plants need access to many different soil nutrients, in various amounts and at different times during the growing season.
-Incorporating compost and other organic matter is the best way to increase your soil’s baseline fertility and improve long-term plant health.
-But even good garden soil rarely provides all the nutrients that flowering plants need for peak performance.
-It’s up to gardeners to close the gap.
+The plants in our gardens need access to a whole menu of different soil nutrients, in varying amounts and at different times during the growing season.
+Even the best garden soil rarely provides all the nutrients that a flowering plant needs for peak performance.
+So it’s up to gardeners to close the gap.

 How to Choose a Flower Fertilizer

-- Timed-release fertilizers (such as Osmocote) are usually formulated to provide a steady supply of nutrients for 30-60 days.
-How long these nutrients last depends on how much rain you get, how often you water, and how hungry your plants are.
+• Time-release synthetic fertilizers (such as Osmocote) are formulated to provide a steady supply of nutrients for 30-60 days.
+This is a convenient solution, especially for container plants.
+How long the nutrients are actually available, depends on how much rain you get and/or how often you water.

 If you are unfamiliar with the role of N-P-K in plant health, the differences between organic and synthetic fertilizers, and how soil pH impacts nutrient availability, visit our website to read the full article.